 Science Fiction offers a unique view of contemporary culture and society, making penetrating observations about the relationship between the individual and society, gaining insights into social structure, culture, values, social conflict, social change and social problems.
 Through novels and film, the course stimulates discussion, critical and analytical thinking.

 This course examines relationships between racial minorities and the majority group in the United States in their socio-historical contexts.
 Early histories of relations between minorities and the majority as well as present relations will be addressed.
-Questions raised include whether American society should attempt to minimize differences between minorities and the majority, whether to blend or maintain group identities, and how we should address existing barriers and inequalities.
-Relationships and differences among minority groups will also be examined.
+Questions raised include whether American society should attempt to minimize differences between minorities and the majority, and whether to blend or maintain group identities.

 This course provides lower level undergraduate students with systematic sociological understanding of the historical and current experiences of African American people.